-Simple Steps for Risk Appetite
+Simple Attributes for Risk Appetite

-- “Sweet Spot”
+- Target or “Sweet Spot”;

-- Operating range
+- Operating range;

-For example, our posting on Agile Risk Management outlines the importance of undertaking shorter sprints of activity.
+To support the development of this attribute, our posting on Agile Risk Management outlines the importance of undertaking shorter sprints of activity.
 This requires us to critically assess our approach to the right sweet spot for risks in each sprint.

-The “operating range” is the range of risk we are willing to take to execute to our strategy and operational outcomes.
-This range will have an upper and lower bound, providing for movements in risk taking due to internal and external factors and forces.
+The “operating range” is the range of risk the business is willing to take to execute its strategy and operational outcomes.
+This range will have an upper and lower bound, providing for movements in risk-taking due to internal and external factors and forces.

 The third step is then to set a “tolerance” level, which although we do not want to move within this territory, we are willing to accept a brief entry.

-In these circumstances, we will take immediate action to move back within tolerance and the operating range.
-In these circumstances there must be consequence management on those responsible for exceeding appetite (i.e. some form of “cost” of exceeding appetite, including training, coaching, and/or potential financial penalty).
+In these circumstances, management will take immediate action to move back within tolerance and then the operating range.
+In these circumstances, there may need to be consequence management on those responsible for exceeding appetite (i.e. some form of “cost” of exceeding appetite, including training, coaching, and/or potential financial penalty).

 These simple steps provide a template for understanding, documenting and monitoring your appetite settings.